Jack Tuszyński: Biography

 Tuszyński was part of a team of researchers who found that anesthetic drugs allow cell microtubules to re-emit trapped light in a much shorter time than originally thought.
-They found that light caught inside an energy trap was re-emitted after a delay, and they propose that this process might be explained through quantum laws.
+They found that light caught inside an energy trap was re-emitted after a delay, and they propose that this process might be explained through quantum laws, with superradiance being investigated as one possibility.
 With the use of an anesthetic, however, this delay was considerably shorter.
 The process of consciousness may be behind the delay.
+A later study from 2024 confirmed the quantum effect called superradiance in a network of tryptophans, which are found in microtubules.